 Section 6: Roberts Rules of Order, revised, shall be the authority on all questions of parliamentary procedure.
 A parliamentarian may be appointed by the President to be present at all general meetings.

-Section 1: Dues shall be assessed to the membership as recommended by the Executive Board and voted upon by the membership at the annual meeting.
+Section 1: Dues shall be assessed to the membership as recommended by the Governing Board and changes will be voted upon by the membership at the annual meeting.

 Section 2: Honorary members shall be exempt from any dues to the organization.